department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/README.md

 All of these folks help drive the vision and implementation of VA Community Care benefits.

-- Dr. Kamron Matthews: Works directly with community health care networks and regions for Veterans to recieve community care benefits.
+- Dr. Kamron Matthews: Works directly with community health care networks and regions for Veterans to receive community care benefits.
   - Zach Fain: Does a lot of implemntation work for networks
   - Aszur Rollins: Product Owner for community care provider locator data (which is in the Facility Locator)
 - Dr. Jen McDonald: Was involved with Mission Act implementation
 - Dr. Leo Greenstone: Business sponsor to have AbleVets team build their community care provider lookup on Facility Locator
-- Dr. Mark Upton: Has an interest in community care-urgent care facilities
+- Dr. Mark Upton: Has an interest in community care urgent care facilities

 -----
 # Facility Locator 2.0